mokoranyAli/ReadByView/README.md

 ## Example
 - import ReadByview

-- declare your array of UIImage like  let photots = [UIImage(named: "me")
+- declare your array of UIImage like : let photots =
+    [UIImage(named: "me")
         ,UIImage(named: "me1")
         ,UIImage(named: "me2")
         ,UIImage(named: "me3")
         ,UIImage(named: "me4")]

-- add UIView in stoaryboard make its type ReadByview or just make it with code like let readByViewProgrammatically = ReadByView(frame: CGRect(x: your x posiotin, y: your y, width: your width, height: your height))
+- add UIView in stoaryboard make its type ReadByview or just make it with code like : let readByViewProgrammatically = ReadByView(frame: CGRect(x: your x posiotin, y: your y, width: your width, height: your height))

-- eadByViewProgrammatically.photots = photots as!
+- readByViewProgrammatically.photots = photots as!
 [UIImage]
   readByViewProgrammatically.numberOfPicturesThatAppear = 4

   **you can take a look Example directory first.**